How to Build a Strong Sense of Identity and Know Who You Really Are

 Spend time alone with honest questions.
 Not the comfortable ones — the ones that make you slightly uncomfortable because you’re not sure you’ll like the answer.

 What do I actually value — not what I think I should value, but what I consistently act on?
 Where in my life am I performing rather than being?
+This is closely tied to how to develop a strong personality that does not depend on an audience.
 What would I do, and who would I be, if I weren’t trying to manage how anyone perceived me?

 These questions don’t have quick answers.
 They have honest ones — and honest ones take time and courage and a willingness to sit with discomfort long enough for something real to emerge.